-Mackerels (Family Scombridae) particularly the Indo-Pacific mackerel (Rastrelliger brachysoma), also known as short mackerel, are among the most economically important small pelagic fishes in the Southeast Asian region, contributing to approximately 38% of the region's total small pelagic fisheries production or 11% of total capture fisheries production in 2010.
-Comparing among several Mackerel species, in 2016 Indo-Pacific mackerel contributed to 78% of the total Mackerel production with the average price of 1,492 USD/MT, decreasing from the production reported in 2015.
+Mackerels (Family Scombridae), particularly the Indo-Pacific mackerel (Rastrelliger brachysoma), also known as short mackerel, are among the most economically important small pelagic fishes in the Southeast Asian region, contributing to approximately 38% of the region's total small pelagic fisheries production or 11% of total capture fisheries production in 2010.
+Comparing mackerel species, in 2016, Indo-Pacific mackerel contributed to 78% of the total mackerel production with an average price of 1,492 USD/MT, decreasing from the production reported in 2015.
 (SEAFDEC, 2018).

-On the production of Indo-Pacific mackerel by countries, Indonesia was the major producer in the region, reporting the highest production at 283,106 MT in 2016, followed by Philippines at 38,339 MT (SEAFDEC, 2018).
-As for Thailand, the Mackerel production was not segregated by species, but the total production of all Mackerel species was reported to be 81,017 MT.
-Nevertheless, it could be observed that the country's total Mackerel production in 2016 had drastically reduced from those of 194,845 MT in 2012.
-Similar to Thailand, Philippines also reported the declining trends in its Mackerel production through the period (SEAFDEC, 2018).
+On the production of Indo-Pacific mackerel by countries, Indonesia was the major catcher in the region, reporting the highest production at 283,106 MT in 2016, followed by the Philippines at 38,339 MT (SEAFDEC, 2018).
+As for Thailand, the mackerel production was not segregated by species, but the total production of all mackerel species was reported to be 81,017 MT in 2016.
+Nevertheless, the country's total mackerel production had drastically reduced from those of 194,845 MT in 2012.
+Like Thailand, the Philippines also reported declining trends in its Mackerel production through the period (SEAFDEC, 2018).

-The Gulf of Thailand Sub-region (GoT) is one of the important ecosystems for Indo-Pacific mackerel, where the peak of highest catch using purse seine and falling net was reported in 1996 at 328,955 MT; while low catch was reported during 3 periods, in 1999, 2005 and 2010 at 289,285 MT, 283,984 MT and 259,354.56 MT, respectively, and the catch has never reached 300,000 MT as recorded in 1996 again (SEAFDEC, 2018).
+The Gulf of Thailand Sub-region (GoT) is one of the critical ecosystems for Indo-Pacific mackerel, where the peak of highest catch using purse seine and the falling net reported in 1996 at 328,955 MT; while the low catch appeared during three periods, in 1999, 2005 and 2010 at 289,285 MT, 283,984 MT, and 259,354.56 MT, respectively.
+Moreover, the catch has never reached 300,000 MT as recorded in 1996 (SEAFDEC, 2018).

-In general, the species was caught by various types of fishing gears in the GoT; and the three major types recorded in 2008 were purse seines (45%), driftnets (31%), trawls (18%).
-The landings show declining trends indicating that the mackerel stocks in the South China Sea and GoT were already overexploited.
-For instance, in 2016, Thailand reported the catch production of Indo-Pacific mackerel by 3 main fishing gears, purse seine at 3,008 MT, trap at 691.6 MT, and trawl at 630.3 MT (SEAFDEC, 2018).
+In general, various types of fishing gears were used to harvest Indo-Pacific mackerel in the GoT; and the three significant types recorded in 2008 were purse seines (45%), driftnets (31%), trawls (18%).
+The landings show declining trends indicating that the Indo-Pacific mackerel stocks in the South China Sea and GoT were overexploited.
+For instance, in 2016, Thailand reported the catch production of Indo-Pacific mackerel by three main fishing gears, purse seine at 3,008 MT, trap at 691.6 MT, and trawl at 630.3 MT (SEAFDEC, 2018).